-(1) Physical Security Controls
+1) Physical Security Controls

 TPSPs must ensure the physical security of facilities housing sensitive information or from which such information can be accessed, including offices, offsite facilities, and locations of servers.
+Access to these facilities should be logged.
 These same recommendations apply to TPSPs that access, process, or store information belonging to the LSP or its clients.

-(2) Information Access Controls
+2) Information Access Controls